sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 #### <a name='FederatedCredential'></a>Federated Credential

-The service account that the capz pod will use should be annotated with the client ID of the AAD application or User Assigned Identity and a federated identity should be created by associating the Service Accont as a subject.
+The service account that the capz pod will use should be annotated with the client ID of the AAD application or User Assigned Identity and a federated identity should be created by associating the Service Account as a subject.

 ```yaml
 apiVersion: v1